DasEd955/tunerdesign-gpt/README.md

-Implements grouped query attention (GQA): queries are projected to `num_heads` heads while keys and values use a smaller number of `num_kv_heads`, which are then `repeat_interleave`-expanded to match the query count before attention is computed.
-GQA reduces KV cache memory footprint by a factor of `num_heads / num_kv_heads` at inference time with minimal impact on model quality, and is the attention variant used in production-scale models like Llama 2 70B and Mistral 7B.
+Implements grouped query attention (GQA): queries are projected to `num_heads` heads while keys and values use a smaller number of `num_kv_heads`, which are then `repeat_interleave` expanded to match the query count before attention is computed.
+GQA reduces KV cache memory footprint by a factor of `num_heads / num_kv_heads` at inference time with minimal impact on model quality, and is the attention variant used in production scale models like Llama 2 70B and Mistral 7B.

 ---